 How do the drums sound during the lesson?

 Usually they sound good but this depends on your mic in your computer.
 Don’t use headphones with a built in mic.
 The drums will sound bad on the other end.
 Most modern laptops, computers and webcams have great mics.
 Also, Tablets and Cellphones are not ideal.

-How do I pay for Skype bass lessons?
+How do I pay for Skype drum lessons?

-Payment for Skype bass lessons is via PayPal or credit/debit.
+Payment for Skype drum lessons is via PayPal or credit/debit.
 It’s safe and secure.

 What’s your Policy?